 - MHT is safe to use for most women in their 50s or for the first 10 years after the onset of menopause.

-- The risk for blood clots, stroke and breast cancer while taking MHT are very small and lower than for many other risk factors such as being overweight.
+- The risk for blood clots, stroke and breast cancer while taking MHT are very small.

 - Different types of MHT are associated with different risks.
 Your doctor can work with you to reduce your risk by using different hormonal treatment options.